tfeb/tfeb-lisp-hax/README.md

 Here

 - `name` is bound to the name of a local function of one argument which will accumulate elements into the vector in order.
 - `for-vector` is an initial value for the vector.
-In general it will be mutated unless it is not adjusrable and has zero length.
+In general it will be mutated unless it is not adjustable and has zero length.
 - `start` is the index of the first element to accumulate.
 - `fill-pointer`is a valid fill pointer for the vector.
 If it is a vector index, then it will be used as the first index, unless `start` is given.
 - `adjustable`, if true, says the vector should be adjustable.
 - `length` is the initial length of the vector, unless `for-vector` is given.
 The default is 8.
 - `extension` says how much to extend the vector by.
 It can be a real greater than 1, or a function designator.
 If it is a real the new length is computed as `(max (1+ l) (round (* l extension))`, where `l` is the old length.
 This ensures the vector actually grows.
 If it is a function designator, then the function is called with the old length and should return a new one.
 The result of this isn't checked, but it had better be at least one more than the old length.
+The default is 1.5.
 - `element-type`, if given, specifies the element type of the vector.
 If `for-vector` is given it had better have a compatible element type.
 - `finalize`, default true, says to 'finalize' the vector: this means that it is adjusted to have length equal to one more than the last index.